donalffons/opencascade.js/README.md

     import {
       initOpenCascade,
       ocCore,
+      ocModelingAlgorithms,
+      ocVisualApplication,
       ocDataExchangeBase,
       ocDataExchangeExtra,
-      ocModelingAlgorithms,
-      ocVisualApplication,
     } from "opencascade.js";

     initOpenCascade({
       libs: [ // Specify which modules to use and the sequence in which to load them ocCore,
         ocModelingAlgorithms,
-        ocVisualApp,
+        ocVisualApplication,
         ocDataExchangeBase,
         ocDataExchangeExtra,
       ]
     }).then(oc => {
-      // Check out the examples for how to use this library!
+      // Check out the examples on how to use this library!
     });
     ```